From bartering to begging for relief, struggling Americans confront April rent

-NEW YORK (Reuters) - New York hair stylist Vanessa Karim has not worked since March 21, when the state closed all salons to slow the spread of the coronavirus.
+NEW YORK, March 31 (Reuters) - New York hair stylist Vanessa Karim has not worked since March 21, when the state closed all salons to slow the spread of the coronavirus.
 She only has enough cash on hand to cover half of her $1,400 April rent.

 “It all feels like a bad dream,” said Karim, 36, who planned to ask her landlord if he would be willing to accept a partial payment.
 “Every day I’m like, ‘Is this really happening?’
 I’m trying not to stress out.”